rvaser/bioparser/README.md

     // read a predefined size of bytes (size_in_bytes) or whole file (-1) mhap_reader->read_objects(mhap_objects, size_in_bytes);

-If your class has a private constructor with the required signature, add the following lines to your classes:
+If your class has a **private** constructor with the required signature, format your classes in the following way:

     class ExampleClass {
         public: